realei/ai_learning_notes/vocabulary.md

 **denominator* 分母

 Imagine you have *an extensive corpus of tweets* that can be categorized.

+## Phrases

+1. data visualization gives insight into the expected performance of any model.